LPgenerator/django-db-mailer/docs/usage.rst

 Usage
 =====

-To use django-db-mailer on the project - Add & Configure templates on the admin.
+To use ``django-db-mailer`` on the your project - Add and Configure mail templates on the admin page.

 High level API
 --------------
-Send message API with comments for all available options:
+Send mail API with comments for all available options:

 .. code-block:: python